Lagrangian-Eulerian Multi-Density Topology Optimization with the Material Point Method: problem statement and method overview

 \subsection{Problem Statement}

-The general objective of compliance-based topology optimization is to seek for a material distribution $\rho$, a scalar field representing the material density at each point on a design domain $\Omega$, to obtain the minimal structural compliance $c(\rho, u)$, or equivalently, the least strain energy $e(\rho, u)$, under force equilibrium between external force load $f$ and internal elasticity force $-\frac{\partial e}{\partial u}$ with displacement $u$:
+The general objective of compliance-based topology optimization is to seek for a material distribution $\mathbf{\rho}$, a scalar field representing the material density at each point on a design domain $\Omega$, to obtain the minimal structural compliance $c(\mathbf{\rho}, \mathbf{u})$, or equivalently, the least strain energy $e(\mathbf{\rho}, \mathbf{u})$, under force equilibrium between external force load $\mathbf{f}$ and internal elasticity force $-\frac{\partial e}{\partial \mathbf{u}}$ with displacement $\mathbf{u}$:

-Here $V(\rho) = \int_{\Omega_0} \rho dX$ is the total volume of the structure, and $\hat{V}$ is an upper bound specified by users to avoid trivial solutions\cite{sigmund200199}.
+Here $\mathbf{Du} = \mathbf{0}$ is the discretized Dirichlet boundary condition where $\mathbf{D}$ selects the zero displacement nodes, $V(\mathbf{\rho}) = \int_{\Omega_0} \rho d\mathbf{X}$ is the total volume of the structure, and $\hat{V}$ is an upper bound specified by users to avoid trivial solutions\cite{sigmund200199}.
 Usually, $\rho$ is expected to be close to either $0$ or $1$ for manufacturing, which potentially makes the problem non-smooth.
 The density field $\rho$ can be discretized and further parameterized by any set of design variables.
 For example, the traditional SIMP method assumes that each finite element has a uniform density and directly uses cell densities as design variables.
 In this paper, a set of movable Lagrangian particles carried with density sources is used as design variables.

 The strain energy of the material under a displacement field $u$ is defined as